Skip to main content

 The project is split into multiple milestones:

-• Milestone 1: Baseline Setup - completed December 16, 2025
+• Milestone 1: Baseline Setup - There were no upstream deliverables for M1.
+M1 was completed December 16, 2025

 For each milestone, RISCstar will follow open source development best practices, and maintain feature branches for our changes, develop test plans for the features implemented and any other documentation needed.
 We will ensure the code upstreamed is of the highest quality and follows the requirements needed to upstream it to the relevant open source project.